admozh17/ybr/README.md

 * Use PaddleOCR for multilingual overlays.
 * Add vision‑only landmarks via Google Vision or CLIP.

-## Running without Docker
+## Deployment

-This project now runs without Docker dependencies.
-Instead of using Docker for the Qdrant vector database, we use a local installation:

-1. The `qdrant-server` package is included in `requirements.txt`
-2. Use `start_qdrant.py` to run the vector database locally
-3. The database files are stored in the `qdrant_data` directory

-This makes the project more portable and easier to deploy on platforms like Vercel.
+This project is designed to be deployed on Vercel.
+To deploy:

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Add these environment variables in Vercel:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `GOOGLE_API_KEY`: Your Google Maps API key (optional)

+The application uses ChromaDB for vector storage, which is a lightweight, in-memory vector database that works well with serverless deployments.
+The database is automatically persisted to disk in the `chroma_db` directory.